JAY9039/Sweet-Wordle/README.md

 > 5. Checking submitted words:
 > 6. Ending the game.

-!!! info when the guessed word fully matches the solution
+- When the guessed word fully matches the solution
       - modal to say '🔥🔥🔥  You Win!  🔥🔥🔥 '

-!!! info  when the user runs out of guesses
+- When the user runs out of guesses
       - modal to say '👎 You Lost, You iz Noob Peep 👎'